timStephens0710/ExampleMusicApp/README.md

 ## Project Architecture

-The application follows Django's multi-app architecture with clear separation of concerns:
+The application follows Django's multi-app architecture with clear separation of concerns, extended by a modern data analytics stack:

 ```
 ┌──────────────────────────────────────────────────┐